-Long-term marijuana use has been shown to have changes on the amount of gray matter in the brain.
+Long-term marijuana use has been shown to have in the brain.
 For teenagers, marijuana seems to have even more profound long-term and lasting effects on the brain and isn’t recommended.

 More research on marijuana for medicinal purposes as well as the risk of COPD is still needed.

 If you have spoken to your doctor, and they’ve approved the use of marijuana to treat your insomnia, it’s time to choose a strain.